far00t01/form1/README.md

 # form1
-This Python script checks websites to find contact pages and forms in the HTML code.
-It's handy for auditing multiple sites to see if they have contact forms.
-This script was mainly created to search for and identify the "HyperLink Injection" vulnerability in various contact forms of an application.
+This Python script analyzes the source code to identify contact forms within the HTML code.
+It allows you to perform analyses with a single URL or a file containing multiple URLs.
+This script was primarily created to identify the possibility of the "HyperLink Injection" vulnerability in the contact forms of an application.

 <div style="text-align: center;">
   <img src="https://github.com/far00t01/form1/blob/main/form1-banner.png" alt="Formulario con lupa" width="1400"/>